-The observed and modelled β values for each of the sites are shown in Fig. 1.
-The model results are in good agreement with observed β at a number of the sites (e.g., the two urban sites in Basel (U1, U2), Miami, Chicago (95), see Table 1 for sites), but at the majority of the sites β is overestimated by the model.
-At only one site is β substantially lower than the observed value (Vancouver (VS92)).
-If β is too large, this implies that modelled

-Q_H is too large compared to Q_E, whilst a value that is too small implies that modelled Q_E is too large compared to Q_H.
+The observed and modeled $\beta$ values for each of the sites are shown in Fig. 1.
+The model results are in good agreement with observed $\beta$ at a number of the sites [e.g., the two urban sites in Basel (U1 and U2), Miami, and Chicago (95); see Table 1 for sites], but at the majority of the sites $\beta$ is overestimated by the model.
+At only one site is $\beta$ substantially lower than the observed value [Vancouver (VS92)].
+If $\beta$ is too large, this implies that modeled $Q_H$ is too large compared to $Q_E$ , while a value that is too small implies that modeled $Q_E$ is too large compared to $Q_H$ .

-In the following discussion we highlight cases where JULES simulations and measurements disagree to explore further possible model improvements.
+In the following discussion we highlight cases where JULES and measurements disagree to explore further possible model improvements.

-3.1 Influence of garden irrigation
+a.
+Influence of garden irrigation

-One possible explanation for large β values in the JULES model is that the vegetation could be soil moisture stressed, and hence the transpiration has been reduced.
-To investigate the potential impact of the soil moisture, Figure 2 shows the initial soil moisture profile (after the model spin-up) within the soil column normalised by the critical point (the point at which vegetation starts to become soil moisture stressed within JULES, Best et al., 2011).
+One possible explanation for large $\beta$ values in the JULES model is that the vegetation could be soil moisture stressed, and hence reduce the transpiration.
+To investigate the potential impact of the soil moisture, Fig. 2 shows the initial soil moisture profile (after the model spinup) within the soil column normalized by the critical point (the point at which vegetation starts to become soil moisture stressed within JULES; Best et al. 2011).
 A value less than one for any layer indicates that there is reduced soil moisture available to the roots in that layer, which will thus restrict the transpiration accordingly.